Cottonglow/cottonglow.github.io/_drafts/exploring-keda.md

 pod/kafka-cluster-entity-operator-784dbf5d5f-nkqz2   3/3     Running   0          12m
 pod/kafka-cluster-kafka-0                            2/2     Running   0          13m
 pod/kafka-cluster-zookeeper-0                        2/2     Running   0          13m
 ...
 NAME                                                            REFERENCE                     TARGETS             MINPODS   MAXPODS   REPLICAS   AGE horizontalpodautoscaler.autoscaling/keda-hpa-consumer-service   Deployment/consumer-service   <unknown>/3 (avg)   1         10        0          10s
 {% endhighlight %}

 You can see that the HPA spun up and the consumer-service pod disappeared.

+Let's try and send one message to the Kafka topic.

+{% highlight bash linenos %}
+$ ./kafka-console-producer.bat --broker-list localhost:32100 --topic messages
+>Hello World
+{% endhighlight %}

 # Jobs
 KEDA doesn't just scale deployments, but it can also scale your Kubernetes jobs.

 Although I haven't tried this out, it sounds quite interesting!
 Instead of having many events processed in your deployment and scaling up and down based on the number of messages needing to be consumed, KEDA can spin up a job for each message in the event source.
-Once a job completes its single message, it will terminate.
+Once a job completes processing its single message, it will terminate.

 You can configure how many parallel jobs should be run at a time as well, similar to the maximum number of replicas you want in a deployment.

 {: .box-note}
-KEDA offers this as a solution to handling long running executions as the job only terminates once the message is completed as opposed to deployments which terminate based on a timer.
+KEDA offers this as a solution to handling long running executions as the job only terminates once the message processing has completed as opposed to deployments which terminate based on a timer.

 # Resources